tiagonmas/ManagerReadme/README.md

 We will have 2-3 Connects each year and once a year we will discuss Rewards.
 These are the official tools at Microsoft where we document Performance.
 However, I will do whatever I can to make these non-events.
 My goal is to have performance and feedback be part of an ongoing dialog rather than 2-3 points in time a year.
 If you ever are concerned about how I am viewing your performance please let me know so we can discuss.

 Conversely, I expect you to provide me feedback too.
 If I am doing anything that impacts your happiness at work or your ability to do your best work please do me a favor and let me know.
 I am good at taking feedback and like to know so I can work on it.
-Please don’t raise things in Poll that haven’t been brought to my attention.

 # Work Life Balance